 Adults are most likely to go without dental care and prescriptions because of cost reasons

-Adults in worse health report much higher rates of delayed or forgone medical care due to cost
+Adults in worse health report much higher rates of forgone medical care due to cost

-Adults in worse health are much more likely to delay or forgo many types of health services.
+Adults in worse health are much more likely to forgo many types of health services.

-More than a fourth of uninsured adults delayed or went without needed dental care because of the cost
+More than a fourth of uninsured adults went without needed dental care because of the cost

 Similarly, uninsured adults report significantly higher rates of cost-related access problems.

-Uninsured adults and those in worse health are more worried about paying bills for routine medical care
+Uninsured adults and those in worse health are more worried about paying bills for medical care

-Nearly two thirds (63%) of uninsured adults are very or moderately worried about paying for routine medical care.
+Nearly 3 in 5 (59%) uninsured adults are very or moderately worried about paying for normal medical care.
 Adults in worse health care also more likely to report worries about paying for care, though the disparity is not as great as with insurance status.